 Neonicotinoid pesticides can remain in the soil for years, and continue to be taken up by the plant (and the bees).
 Neonicoitinoids include imidacloprid, Acetimacloprid,Clothianidin, Thiacloprid, Thiamethoxam, Dinotefuran and Nitenpyram.
 To read more, follow this interesting link looking at patents for pesticides and what they reveal, go to this link to look at how neonicotinoids work, and this link about organic gardening.

 A bundle of hollow canes could make a home for solitary bees.
 Some bumblebee species will take up residence in bird boxes, or an upturned plant pot (with holes) provisioned with bedding, and located in a secure, shady area.
 Take a look at this useful bees nest Q&A.

 If it’s a solitary or bumblebee nest, they only last a season – and be careful not to mistake solitary bees for wasps, as some look alike, such as the wool carder bee.

-Meanwhile, if you are concerned about a swarm or honey bee nest, contact a local beekeeper so that if possible, the bees can be relocated to a safe and permanent place.
+Meanwhile, if you are concerned about a honey bee swarm or nest, contact a local beekeeper so that if possible, the bees can be relocated to a safe and permanent place.
 Take a look at my information page about bee swarm removal.